tigrouind/WL1-Editor/README.md

 If you click on a sector already selected, it will unselected sector and show level header (which has similar properties to warps).

 Enemy sets specify which enemies will be loaded for a given warp (up to 6 enemies loaded).
 Some enemy sets are specific to some places (eg: boss or treasure room, ...).
-"X" near treasure enemy set means game will check if related treasure key has already been collected.
-If it is, it will remove key and will already open skull door leading to treasure.
-It should be used for all warps leading to a sector that have treasure key or door.
+"X" near treasure enemy set means game will check if related treasure has already been collected.
+If it is, it removes key and open skull door leading to treasure.
+This should be used for all warps leading to an area that has a key or treasure door.

 ## Overworld / world maps
 - Open "View" > "Overworld".
 - Select a world in combobox.
-- You can zoom in / out using <kbd>Ctrl</kbd> + <kbd>Mouse wheel</kbd>.

 ### Editing map tiles